05 December, 2019

 29" of powdery snow

 While I had been at work we got that extra foot and a half of snow and . . . well the roads weren't exactly great when I crossed off the highway and got onto the back roads of New Hampshire.
 What to do?
-Hey, I had a plow on the front of the truck so I plowed me way home!
+Hey, I had a plough on the front of the truck so I ploughed me way home!
 The one car behind me was grateful, the fellow honked and waved in thanks as he turned off and I waved back all pleased with meself.
 That was until I saw the big plow truck coming in the opposite direction and there I was plowing in mine.

 He waved and told me to stop.